mijahauan/SWL-ka9q/INSTALL.md

 This single command will:
 - Create a Python virtual environment
-- Install ka9q-python package from GitHub
+- Install ka9q-python package from PyPI
 - Install Node.js dependencies

 **If you get an error about `python3-venv`**, run: